+- 6. Attendance Register

+- 6.1.
 The school uses eSchools to record attendance and SIMS to monitor attendance to ensure that attendance can be easily analysed and shared with the appropriate authorities.

+- 6.2.
 Designated staff members will take the attendance register at the start of each school day and at the start of the afternoon session.
 This register will record whether pupils are:

 - Present.

 - Absent.

 - Attending an approved educational visit.

 - Unable to attend due to exceptional circumstances.

+- 6.3.
 The school will use the national attendance codes to ensure attendance and absence are monitored and recorded in a consistent way.
 The following codes will be used:

 - / = Present in the morning

 - \ = Present in the afternoon

 - L = Late arrival before the register has closed

 - C = Leave of absence granted by the school

 - E = Excluded but no alternative provision made

 - H = Authorised holiday

 - I = Illness

 - M = Medical or dental appointments

 - R = Religious observance

 - B = Off-site education activity

 - G = Unauthorised holiday

 - O = Unauthorised absence

 - U = Arrived after registration closed

 - N = Reason not yet provided

 - X = Not required to be in school

 - T = Gypsy, Roma and Traveller absence

 - V = Educational visit or trip

 - P = Participating in a supervised sporting activity

 - D = Dual registered at another educational establishment

 - Y = Exceptional circumstances

 - Z = Pupil not on admission register

+- 6.4.
 When the school has planned in advance to be fully or partially closed, the code '#' will be used for the relevant pupils who are absent.
-This code will also be used to record year groups who are not due to attend because the school has set different term dates for different years, e.g. induction days.
+This code will also be used to record

+year groups who are not due to attend because the school has set different term dates for different years, e.g. induction days.
-Pupils who are absent from school but are receiving remote education for any reason will be marked as absent in the register.

-All amendments made to the attendance register will include the original entry, the amended entry, the reason for the amendment, the date of amendment and the name and role of the person who made the amendment.
+- 6.5.
+Pupils who are absent from school but are receiving remote education for any reason will be marked as absent in the register. - 6.6.
+All amendments made to the attendance register will include the original entry, the amended entry, the reason for the amendment, the date of amendment and the name and role of the person who made the amendment. - 6.7.
 Every entry received into the attendance register will be preserved for three years.

-7. Authorising parental absence requests
+7. Authorising Parental Absence Requests

+7.1.
 Parents will be required to request certain types of absence in advance.
-All requests for absence will be handled by the headteacher - the decision to grant or refuse the request will be at the sole discretion of the headteacher, taking the best interests of the pupil and the impact on the pupil's education into account.
-The headteacher's decision is not subject to appeal; however, the school will be sympathetic to requests for absence by parents.
+All requests for absence will be handled by the headteacher/head of school - the decision to grant or refuse the request will be at the sole discretion of the headteacher/head of school, taking the best interests of the pupil and the impact on the pupil's education into account.
+The headteacher/head of school's decision is not subject to appeal; however, the school will be sympathetic to requests for legitimate absence by parents.

+7.2.
 Leave of absence